Developing a metric to measure the happiness return on investment (HROI)

 Partner: Kingfisher plc., an international home improvement company with 1,000+ stores across Europe

 In collaboration with Kingfisher plc. we conducted a pan-European study to understand the impact of our homes on our overall happiness and well-being.
-Based on surveys from more than 13,000 people and more than 70 in-depth interviews with people from across 10 countries in Europe, we mapped out what factors are the major determinants of happiness at home and identified ways the organization should focus on to increase satisfaction with homes.
+Based on surveys from more than 13,000 people and more than 70 in-depth interviews with people from across 10 countries in Europe, we mapped out which factors are the major determinants of happiness at home and identified the areas the organization should focus on to increase satisfaction with homes.